kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 Thus, the client implementing the same API has to be introduced.
 Aim of the client is to provide:

-* lister and watcher for each affected object so the caches can be continuosly updated the same way
+* lister and watcher for each affected object so the caches can be continuously updated the same way
 * recomputation of the cluster state simulating the Kubelet's behaviour (e.g. increasing node's cpu or memory)

 At the same time, all operations are carried over local caches (different from the scheduler ones).